w3f/polkadot-wiki/docs/maintain-guides-how-to-upgrade.md

 1. Submit a `set_key` extrinsic from your Controller account with your new Session keys.
 1. Take note of the Session that this extrinsic was executed in.

-**It is imperitive that your Validator A keep running in this Session.** `set_key` only takes effect in the next Session.
+**It is imperative that your Validator A keep running in this Session.** `set_key` only takes effect in the next Session.

 ### Session `N+1`